 Gorse Hill is also close to large wetland Reserves such as Martin Mere (Wildfowl and Wetland Trust) (WWT) and Marshside (The Royal Society for the Protection of Birds) (RSPB) which means that in autumn and winter our visitors can watch large skeins of Pink-footed Geese and Whooper Swans fly to and fro between these Reserves and the surrounding farmland feeding grounds, as well as witnessing the annual migration flights; quite a sight to behold.

-The red list species not only include our iconic Yellowhammers but also Linnets, Tree Sparrows and Willow Tits.
+The red list species not only include our iconic Yellowhammers but also Linnets, Tree Sparrows, Skylarks and Lapwing.

 We record our sightings under the Red, Amber and Green list headings.
 These classifications are taken from the Birds of Conservation Concern 4 report 2015.